-Biniam worked at Cranfield University as a Research Associate where he developed an integrated catchment based model to value the regulating services from wooden habitats in the Eastern Arc Mountains Tanzania.
+Biniam worked at Cranfield University as a Research Associate where he developed an integrated catchment-based model to value the regulating services from wooden habitats in the Eastern Arc Mountains Tanzania.
 His research showed that conserving upstream forest areas can save millions for downstream major cities.
 In this multi-disciplinary project Biniam collaborated with various experts; economists, conservation scientists, urban planners, policy makers and forestry scientists.

 Ashagre, B. B., Platts, P. J., Njana, B., Burgess, N. D., Balmford A., Turner, K., Schaafsma M., 2018.
-Integrated modelling for economic valuation of forest and woodland ecosystems in the provision of drinking water to a major African city, Ecosystem Services, Volume 32, Part A, pp. 50-61, ISSN 2212-0416.
+Integrated modelling for economic valuation of forest and woodland ecosystems in the provision of drinking water to a major African city.
+Ecosystem Services, 32, Part A, pp. 50-61, ISSN 2212-0416.

-Easton, Z. M., Fuka, D. R., White, E. D., Collick, A. S., Ashagre, B. B., McCartney, M., Awulachew, S. B., Ahmed, A. A. and Steenhuis, T.S., 2010.
+Easton, Z. M., Fuka, D. R., White, E. D., Collick, A. S., Ashagre, B. B., McCartney, M., Awulachew, S. B., Ahmed, A. A., Steenhuis, T.S., 2010.
 A multi-basin SWAT model analysis of runoff and sedimentation in the Blue Nile, Ethiopia.
-Hydrology and earth system sciences, 14(10), pp. 1827-1841.
+Hydrology and Earth System Sciences, 14(10), pp. 1827-1841.

-Collick, A. S., Easton, Z. M., Ashagrie, T., Ashagre, B. B., Tilahun, S., Adgo, E., Awulachew, S. B., Zeleke, G. and Steenhuis, T.S., 2009.
+Collick, A. S., Easton, Z. M., Ashagrie, T., Ashagre, B. B., Tilahun, S., Adgo, E., Awulachew, S. B., Zeleke, G., Steenhuis, T.S., 2009.
 A simple semi‐distributed water balance model for the Ethiopian highlands.
 Hydrological Processes, 23(26), pp. 3718-3727.